Magayaga/Magayaga/README.md

 ☕🍞 I'm Cyril John Magayaga (**also known as Cyril John or CJ**).
 I'm 14 years old at Student.

-🧑🏽‍💻💻 I'm Developer, Graphic Designer, and Writer.
+🧑🏽‍💻💻 I'm Filipino Developer, Graphic Designer, and Writer.

 🛠️⚙️ Web browser, Websites, Family of the text editors, Programming languages, Frameworks, and more.